District 10 (Baltimore City)

 Love for her community propelled her to get involved in local Democratic politics, where she was elected to the State Democratic Central Committee and was the State Party’s Secretary from 1986-1990.
 In addition to her political work, Senator Kelley is involved in her community, having formerly sat on the Board of the Baltimore Urban League and served as President of the Black-Jewish Forum of Baltimore (BLEWS), as well as on the Mayor’s Mental Health Advisory Council.

 Although Senator Kelley retired from Coppin State University in 2004, where she served for 31 years as a professor and dean, her passion for public education continues, as she represents Maryland on the Education Commission of the States and is the Senate representative on the Maryland Council on Educator Effectiveness.

-As a member of the Senate Finance Committee, Chair of the Senate Committee on Executive Nominations, Vice Chair of the Joint Committee on Health Care Delivery and Finance, as well as the Senate representative on the Maryland State Commission on Criminal Sentencing Policy, Delores works to improve consumer protections, the lives of vulnerable children and the circumstances of frail seniors.
-During her time in the Senate, 133 of her Bills have been signed into Maryland law.
+As Chair of the Senate Finance Committee, Member of the Senate Committee on Executive Nominations, Member of the Maryland State Commission on Criminal Sentencing Policy, Member of the Legislative Policy Committee, Member of Senate Rules and Member of the Maryland Health Insurance Protection Commission, Delores works to improve consumer protection, the lives of vulnerable children and the circumstances of seniors.
+During her time in the Senate, 189 of her Bills are now Maryland law.

 Senator Kelley is a resident of Randallstown and is married to her high school sweetheart, Dr. Russell Kelley, a retired Morgan professor.
 The Kelleys are proud parents of three children and the grandparents of three.